Swift Pros and Cons: Building an iOS App

 Interoperable with Objective-C

-By being compatible with Objective-C, projects can be written in either language.
+By being compatible with Objective-C, Swift can be seamlessly integrated into the same project, making it easy to incorporate new Swift code into existing Objective-C applications.
 This is especially useful for big projects that are being updated as more features are added with Swift, which are then placed into Objective-C’s codebase.

 Low maintenance

 Once an app is built with Swift it’s easy to maintain.
+Swift's syntax promotes writing clean and consistent code, enhancing readability and preventing errors.
 Compared to Objective-C, which is managed in two separate files, Swift combines the Objective-C header (.m) and implementation files (.h) into a single program (.swift) file.
 One thing to note is that Swift has dependencies.
 Whereas, on MacOS, Swift is already installed and ready to go, on Linux to install Swift you need to install certain dependencies, like Python, first.

 Better user experience